wpbakery/css-slicer/README.md

 CSS Slicer
 -----------

-Use CSS Slicer to cut css rules out of file
+Use CSS Slicer to cut css rules out of file.

+This processor will find all css selectors in your files what has prefix defined by options (vendorPrefix + componentPrefix + propertyPrefix) and remove all all found rules except given.

 To install run command